gitter-badger/kuzminki/README.md

 ON CONFLICT ("username")
 DO UPDATE SET email = 'bob@hotmail.com'
 ```
-If do not want duplications on a column that does not have a unique constraint use .whereNotExists().
+If you do not want duplications on a column that does not have a unique constraint use .whereNotExists().
 Also, if you are streaming, using ON CONFLICT will fail.
 Use .whereNotExists() instead.
 #### Insert where not exists
 ```scala
 val stm = db